JasonRobertson/PS-Okta/README.md

 New-DynamicParameter.ps1 credit to BeastMaster, jrich523 and ramblingcookiemonster here.

 ## Version History
+* **0.4.0** - Removed support for interactive OAuth 2.0 PKCE authentication, as this flow is not supported by the Okta API for this type of application.
 * **0.3.0** - Added support for non-interactive authentication using the OAuth 2.0 Client Credentials Flow.
 * **0.2.0** - Overhauled build system to be dependency-free.
 Refactored core API function for stability and corrected a major bug in pipeline output handling.
 * **0.1.0** - Implemented OAuth 2.0 PKCE authentication, automatic token refresh, and a complete auth system overhaul.